-Head Office: 7447 Pin Oak Drive Box 120 Niagara Falls, Ontario L2E 6S9 T: 905-356-2681 Toll Free: 1-877-270-3938 F: 905-356-0118 E: info@npei.ca www.npei.ca
+Head Office: 7447 Pin Oak Drive Box 120 Niagara Falls, Ontario L2E 6S9 T: 905-356-2681

+Toll Free: 1-877-270-3938

+F: 905-356-0118

+E: info@npei.ca

+www.npei.ca

-May 18, 2011
+May 25, 2011

 Delivered by RESS and Courier

 Ontario Energy Board P.O.
 Box 2319 27th Floor 2300 Yonge Street Toronto, ON M4P 1E4

 Attention: Ms. Kirsten Walli, Board Secretary

-Re: I
+Re:

-Niagara Peninsula Energy Inc.

 2011 Electricity Distribution Cost of Service Rate Application

 Board File Number: EB-2010-0138

-Argument-in-Chief
+Reply Submission

 Dear Ms. Walli:

-In accordance with the Board's Decision on Partial Settlement and Procedural Order No. 3, please find enclosed NPEI's argument-in-chief on the two unsettled issues.
+In accordance with the Board's Decision on Partial Settlement and Procedural Order No. 3, please find enclosed NPEI's Reply Argument.

 If further information is required, please contact Suzanne Wilson, Vice-President Finance at 905-353-6004 or Suzanne.Wilson@npei.ca.

 Yours truly,

-Suzanne Wilson

-VP Finance
+Suzanne Wilson VP Finance

-Niagara Peninsula Energy Inc. EB-2010-0138 Argument-in-Chief Filed May 18, 2011
+Reply Argument Filed: May 25, 2011

-Page 1 of 12
+Page 1 of 20

 IN THE MATTER OF the Ontario Energy Board Act, 1998, S.O.
 1998,

 c.15 (Schedule B);

 AND IN THE MATTER OF an Application by Niagara Peninsula Energy Inc. to the Ontario Energy Board for an Order or Orders approving or fixing just and reasonable rates and other service charges for the distribution of

 electricity as of May 1, 2011.

-ARGUMENT-IN-CHIEF Filed: May 18, 2011 INTRODUCTION Niagara Peninsula Energy Inc. ("NPEI" or "Applicant") filed an application with the Ontario Energy Board ("Board") seeking approval for changes to the rates it charges for electricity distribution, to be effective May 1, 2011.
+REPLY ARGUMENT Filed: May 25, 2011 INTRODUCTION Niagara Peninsula Energy Inc. ("NPEI" or "Applicant") filed an application with the Ontario Energy Board ("Board") seeking approval for changes to the rates it charges for electricity distribution, to be effective May 1, 2011.
 Following the usual Board processes, as a result of a settlement conference the Parties filed a Proposed Settlement Agreement ("Agreement"), dated May 4, 2011.
 All issues were settled, except two.
-The unsettled issues are the cost of long term debt, and the effective date of the new distribution rates.
+The unsettled issues are the long-term debt rate on the affiliate debt, and the effective date of the new distribution rates.
 The Parties explicitly requested that the Board consider and accept the Agreement as a package, with the exception of one issue which is severable.
 That severable issue is related to an increase in the Monthly Variable Retail Service Charge.

 By a decision and procedural order dated May 16, 2011, the Board accepted the Agreement as filed on May 4, 2011 except for the increase in the Monthly Variable Retail Service Charge.
 The Board made a decision on this item without requiring the Parties to make submissions.
 On the matter of the two unsettled issues, the Board agreed to the Parties' request that these issues be dealt by way of written submissions and set the timelines for such submissions.
-The deadline for Argument-In-Chief was set as May 18, 2011.
+Argument-In-Chief was to be filed by May 18, 2011, and it was.
+Arguments by other parties were to be filed by May 20, and they were.
+Arguments were filed by Energy Probe, Schools Energy Coalition (SEC) and Vulnerable Energy Consumers Coalition (VECC).
+Board staff did not file argument.